mailgun/documentation/source/faqs.rst

 **Flex plan (credit card required):**

 * No daily sending limit
-* You receive 5,000 free messages per month for 3 months.
-If you send over this amount during the first 3 months, additional messages are charged at a rate of $1.00/1,000 messages.
-After these 3 months, the allotment of free messages received is 1,000
+* You receive 1,000 free messages per month.
+If you send over this amount, additional messages are charged at a rate of $1.00/1,000 messages
 * Data retention for Logs and the Events API is 5 days
 * You can create custom domains
 * Use of Authorized Recipients is not required to send with custom domains; you may send to whomever you like!